jschneier/django-storages/docs/backends/gcloud.rst

   default: ``timedelta(seconds=86400)``)

   The time that a generated URL is valid before expiration.
 The default is 1 day.
   Public files will return a url that does not expire.
-Files will be signed by the credentials provided to django-storages (See :ref:`GS Credentials <gs-creds>`).

   Note: Default Google Compute Engine (GCE) Service accounts are `unable to sign urls <https://cloud.google.com/python/docs/reference/storage/latest/google.cloud.storage.blob.Blob#google_cloud_storage_blob_Blob_generate_signed_url>`_.